simonanana/CSI300-Futures-ML-Prediction/README.md

         └── metric_comparison_by_threshold.png
 ``````

-> **Note:** Full datasets are excluded from this repository via `.gitignore` due to licensing restrictions.
-Sample files with the first 20 rows are provided to illustrate the data schema.
-See [`data/README.md`](data/README.md) for column definitions and instructions on obtaining the data from public sources.
+> **Note:** Raw datasets are included for reproducibility.
+The `data/` directory also contains a `descriptive_statistics/` subdirectory with EDA scripts and visualizations characterizing the dataset at both macro and micro levels.
+See [`data/README.md`](data/README.md) for column definitions, descriptive statistics documentation, and data sourcing instructions.

 ## Models